ulpian/cmate/README.md

 `npm run start -- --align ALIGNMENT_ID`

-of if you named your file something custom then simply run;
+or if you named your file something custom then simply run;

-`npm run start -- --file FILENAME`
+`npm run start -- --file FILENAME --align ALIGNMENT_ID`

 Example with code for alignment 342;